John Cornyn: Tenure

-As chairman of the National Republican Senatorial Committee, Cornyn was a strong supporter of Norm Coleman's various court challenges to the 2008 election certification of the Minnesota U.S. Senate race.
+As chairman of the National Republican Senatorial Committee, Cornyn was a strong supporter of Norm Coleman's various court challenges to the certification of the 2008 Minnesota U.S. Senate race.
 Cornyn advocated for Coleman to bring the case before the federal court and said the trial and appeals could take years to complete.
 Cornyn threatened that Republicans would wage a "World War III" if Senate Democrats had attempted to seat Democratic candidate Al Franken before the appeals were complete.
 Coleman conceded after the Minnesota Supreme Court unanimously ruled that Franken had won the election.

 Cornyn voted to confirm Samuel Alito as an Associate Justice of the Supreme Court and John Roberts as Chief Justice.
 In September 2005, during Roberts's Supreme Court hearings, Cornyn's staff passed out bingo cards to reporters.
 He asked them to stamp their card every time a Democrat on the Judiciary Committee used terms such as "far right" or "extremist".
 On July 24, 2009, Cornyn announced his intention to vote against President Obama's Supreme Court nominee Sonia Sotomayor, saying that she might rule "from a liberal, activist perspective".

+In 2013, National Journal ranked Cornyn the 14th-most conservative senator.

 On the day of Obama's inauguration, it was reported that Cornyn would prevent Hillary Clinton from being confirmed as secretary of state by unanimous floor vote that day.
 Senate Majority Leader Harry Reid's spokesman reported to the Associated Press that a roll call vote for the Clinton confirmation would be held instead on the following day, January 21, 2009, and that it was expected Clinton would "receive overwhelming bipartisan support".
 The vote was 94–2 in her favor, with only Senators Jim DeMint and David Vitter voting in opposition.

 On March 18, 2020, Cornyn blamed the COVID-19 pandemic on cultural practices in China and mistakenly blamed China for the MERS and swine flu epidemics.
 His comments were criticized by some Democrats and the National Council of Asian Americans and Pacific Islanders.
 At the time, the consensus among researchers was that coronavirus had originated at a wet market in Wuhan, China.